MetazoaPhylogenomicsLab/MATEdb/README.md

 ## Wetlab protocol

-We provide the protocol followed for the sample preparation, RNA isolation, library preparation and RNA sequencing procedures for newly generated samples in the Protocols folder.
+We provide the protocol followed for the sample preparation, RNA isolation, library preparation and RNA sequencing procedures for newly generated samples in the **Suppl_File_S1_wet_lab_protocol_new_samples.pdf** file in the Protocols folder.

 ## Scripts